alabou/NMOS-MatroxOnly/NMOS With Privacy Encryption.md

 This document provides the adaptations for the SRT and UDP protocols.

 A Constroller retrieves the Sender's and Receiver's PEP parameters capabilities through their IS-05 transport parameters constraints.
 A Controller retrieves the PEP parameters from a Sender through IS-05 extended transport parameters, and through an SDP transport file for the transport protocols supporting SDP.
 Some of the Sender's PEP parameters support being configured by a Constroller within their associated parameter constraints.
 A Controller provides the PEP parameters to a Receiver through IS-05 extended transport parameters and through an SDP transport file for the transport protocols supporting SDP.
+The Receiver's PEP parameters support being configured by a Constroller within their associated parameter constraints.

 This document briefly describes the PEP parameters.
 Detailed information is provided by the [TR-10-13][] specifications.